-Equipment failure, extreme weather events, wildlife, and vegetation are some of the most common causes of electric system outages.
-However, certain factors, such as regional weather and animal/vegetation patterns, can make some causes more prevalent for a specific group of utilities.
+Certain factors, such as regional weather and animal/vegetation patterns, can make some causes more prevalent for a specific group of utilities.
 The following section of this report includes graphs depicting common causes of outages for your utility, all utilities in your region, and all utilities using the eReliability Tracker.

 Charts containing aggregate information are customer-weighted to account for differences in utility size for a better analytical comparison.
 For example, a particularly large utility may have a large number of outages compared to a small utility.
 To avoid skewing the data toward large utilities, the number of cause occurrences is divided by customer size to account for the differences.
+In Figures 9

-In Figures 8-13, the data represent the number of occurrences for each group of 1,000 customers.
-A customer-weighted occurrence rate of "1" means one outage from that outage cause occurred per 1,000 customers on average in 2020.
+-14, the data represent the number of occurrences for each group of 1,000 customers.
+A customer-weighted occurrence rate of "1" means one outage from that outage cause occurred per 1,000 customers on average in 2021.

-Note that the sustained outage cause analysis is more comprehensive than the momentary outage cause analysis due to a bigger and more robust sample size for sustained outages.
+Note that the sustained outage cause analysis is more comprehensive than the momentary outage cause analysis due to a larger and more robust sample size for sustained outages.
 Regardless, tracking both sustained and momentary outages helps utilities understand and reduce outages.
 To successfully use the outage information tracked by your utility, it is imperative to classify and record outages in detail.
 The more information provided per outage, the more conclusive and practical your analyses will be.